ArmageddonGames/Spirit/Readme.md

 The header planned to be include a buffer system.
 Using a large array, the end user can store the data for a number of weapons and then generate copies of them later when needed.

-On addition to the basic animation weapons have, it is planned for you to be able to define animation rules for a weapon when you call the SpiritLW_Animate() function using specially designed arrays.
+On addition to the basic animation weapons have, it is planned for you to be able to create animation rules for a weapon when you call the SpiritLW_Animate() function using specially designed arrays.
 The arrays should be formatted like this when called:
 `int AnimationArray[] = {tile1, tile2, tile3...};`
 They can also be defined in the function as array literals.